Thires/SimuCoin/README.md

 /sc username password or /simucoin username password will automatically login using the window.<br>
 /scnf username password will login without the window, echoing to game window.

+Can save multiple usernames/passwords, they will be stored in SimuCoin.xml.
+The passwords are encrypted with a randomly generated key cipher each time it is saved.

 When window is open, can hit esc key to close it or use window close button.

 If simucoins are available to be claimed, they will be claimed when you login with the plugin.